-Please note that the Guide does not supercede the Catalog.
+PLEASE NOTE THAT the Guide does not supercede the Catalog.
 Any discrepancy between the Guide and the Catalog will be resolved in favor of the provisions of the Catalog.

-The Guide contains five sections, as follows (see Table of Contents for page information):
+The Guide contains six sections, as follows with page numbers indicated: